-Water officials in northern Alabama last week filed a lawsuit against 3M over allegations that the company's nearby plants leaked harmful chemicals into the Tennessee River.
+Water officials in northern Alabama this week filed a lawsuit against 3M over allegations that the company's nearby plants leaked harmful chemicals into the Tennessee River.

 The West Morgan-East Lawrence Water and Sewer Authority — which serves six counties in the northwestern and north-central parts of the state — filed the lawsuit in federal court along with three of the authority's customers.

 The complaint alleged that 3M's Decatur, Alabama, facility discharged perfluorooctanoic acid and perfluorooctane sulfonate into the river.

 Attorneys added that the company knew for years that conventional water treatment practices did not remove those chemicals, which the lawsuit linked to cancer and other health problems.